Time to cut through all of the chatter.

-It is then stuffed with fast burning powders and any number of bullets weighing from 110-220 grain.
+It is then stuffed with fast-burning powders and any number of bullets weighing from 110 to 220-grain.

-The .300 BLK is really what two long protracted wars in the Middle East have taught us about what is needed in the average modern gun fight.
+The .300 BLK is really what two long protracted wars in the Middle East have taught us about the modern gunfight.

-Both .300 BLK and 5.56mm NATO are an intermediate class rifle cartridge for target shooting, hunting, home defense, and plinking.
+Both .300 BLK and 5.56 NATO are intermediate-class rifle cartridges for target shooting, hunting, home defense, and plinking.

-The 5.56mm is half the cost of 300 BLK and is available in more high-end loading suitable for precision rifle fire.
+The 5.56 is half the cost of 300 BLK and is available in more high-end loading suitable for precision rifle fire.

-The 5.56mm also shoots flatter, has less recoil, and the ammunition weighs about 40% less.
+It also shoots flatter, experiences less recoil, and ammunition weighs about 40% less.

-The .300 BLK has a wider range of projectile choices, thanks to the .30 caliber bore, burns its full potential in a 9-inch barrel, and is a much better choice for hunting.
+The .300 BLK offers a wider range of projectile choices, thanks to the .30 caliber bore, burns its full potential in a 9-inch barrel, and is a much better choice for hunting.

 It also has the ability to cycle both super and subsonic ammunition without modification.

-The .300 BLK shows its strengths when short barreled rifles and silencers are involved as well as when barrier penetration might be needed.
+The .300 BLK also shows its strengths when short-barreled rifles and silencers are involved.

 For a duty rifle that will conduct CQB work, this cartridge is a godsend.